American pygmy shrew: Behavior

 Pygmy shrews dig through soil and leaf litter to search for food, and can use tunnel networks created by other animals to aid in that search.
 They do not sleep or rest for extended periods of times, but alternate between rest and activity all day and night, showing a bias towards nighttime.
 They have keen senses of smell and hearing to help them find prey.
 When feeling threatened or scared, the shrews make a sharp squeaking noise and run for cover.
 Shrews can also swim, which makes them prey to brook trout.
 Pygmy shrews are in constant motion, and captured shrews have been observed "climbing and walking upside down on the wire top of the cage."

 Physiology

-Due to its high metabolism, the pygmy shrew is active year-round and does not engage in any form of torpor.
+Due to its high metabolism, the pygmy shrew is active year-round and does not engage in any form of torpor or hibernation.
 Shrews have been known to burrow through snow to find food, showing that winter snow does not stop them.
+Though pygmy shrews are constantly losing body heat due to their small size, their small size also has benefits, as they require less food to generate sufficient energy than would a larger shrew.

 Although usually a positive correlation exists between latitude and shrew body size, the American pygmy shrew is an exception.
-Although it is constantly losing body heat because it is so small, it also benefits from this because to generate that energy takes less food than it would for a larger shrew.